leebut/react-currency-converter/README.md

 ## Notes

-I have applied some basic tailwindcss styles, but the focus is on pracising fetching data for consumption rather than aesthetics.
+I have applied some basic tailwindcss styles, but the focus is on pracising fetching data for learning purposes rather than aesthetics.
-I may improve the UI in the future.